Taylor Tomlinson: Career

 On June 16, 2024, Tomlinson served as one of the presenters at the 77th Tony Awards, held at Lincoln Center's David H. Koch Theater in New York City, and aired on CBS.
 The following month, she announced the dates for the first leg of her stand-up tour, Save Me.
 On October 16, it was announced that Tomlinson would release her first book, Actually, Nevermind, through Gallery Books.

-On December 13, 2025, Tomlinson filmed her fourth Netflix special at Fountain Street Church in Grand Rapids, Michigan.
+Tomlinson's fourth comedy special Prodigal Daughter was released on Netflix on February 24, 2026.
+Prodigal Daughter was filmed on December 13, 2025, at Fountain Street Church in Grand Rapids, Michigan.

 Social media

 Tomlinson has gained further success by using TikTok, having become the seventh-most-followed female comedian on the platform in 2022.
 Her popularity helped her acquire a sponsorship from Hotels.com, which she promotes on TikTok.

 In 2020, Tomlinson was part of the podcast Self-Helpless, together with fellow comedians Kelsey Cook and Delanie Fischer.
 The following year, she began hosting a short-term video podcast, titled Sad in the City and distributed on YouTube.